-Vision wheels are frequently discounted, these are at Chain Reaction Cycles, Westbrook Cycles, and this often makes them a great bargain.
+Vision wheels are frequently discounted, these are at Chain Reaction Cycles, Westbrook Cycles, Mantel UK, and this often makes them a great bargain.
 If you ride more flat than rollers and want an all carbon aero wheelset that’s plenty stiff and you can manage trueing them up or have someone who can, the Metron 55 at the right price is worth considering.

 The late Steve Hed and his HED Cycling company were one of the innovators along with Zipp in aero wheel design, demonstrating that a round-nose, toroid shaped, wide rim offered a faster and better handling solution that managed the crosswinds better than traditional narrow, flat sided, V-shaped rims.
 While he applied these innovations to deep carbon tubular wheels but felt firmly that carbon clinchers didn’t brake well enough to associate his company’s name with so his company has never made them.

 Instead, HED’s deeper clinchers all have carbon wings or “fairings” bonded to a stock alumium rim.
 You get the aero benefit of the rim shape with the superior braking of an alloy wheel.
 This also results in a lower cost and generally lower priced wheelset than the carbon ones reviewed above but it is generally heavier and doesn’t accelerate as well as the all carbon of the same depth wheels do.